rhinstaller/anaconda/CONTRIBUTING.rst

     git push origin <target branch>

-If the pull request has been opened for the ``fedora-38`` branch, then you also need to check if the same change should go to the ``master`` branch in anoter PR.
+If the pull request has been opened for the ``fedora-38`` branch, then you also need to check if the same change should go to the ``master`` branch in another PR.

 .. _pure-community-features: